dotswg/dots-requirements/draft-ietf-dots-requirements.md

   Domain Routing (CIDR) [RFC1518],[RFC1519] prefixes, [RFC2373] for IPv6
   prefixes, the length/prefix convention established in the Border Gateway Protocol (BGP) [RFC4271], or by a prefix group alias agreed upon with the server through the data channel.
-If additional information narrowing the scope of any requested attack response, such as targeted port range, protocol, or service, clients SHOULD include that information in client signals.
+If there is additional information available narrowing the scope of any requested attack response, such as targeted port range, protocol, or service, clients SHOULD include that information in client signals.

 : As an active attack evolves, clients MUST be able to adjust as necessary the scope of requested mitigation by refining the address space requiring